The Tree of Life

-Second, the world of bacteria holds far more genetic diversity, and accounts for a vastly larger proportion of biomass than animals do, yet bacteria occupy only a relatively small portion of the tree.
-Trees of Life drawn from the bacterial point of view look very different: on these diagrams, the whole world of animals and plants occupy only a tiny part of the tree.
+Second, the world of bacteria holds far more genetic diversity, and accounts for far more biomass than animals and plants do, yet bacteria occupy only a relatively small portion of the Evogeneao Tree of Life.
+Trees of Life drawn from the bacterial point of view look very different; the whole world of animals and plants occupy only a tiny part of the tree.